-Stakeholders made numerous recommendations for further research to understand the impact of COVID-19 on BAME groups, the extent to which this is due to increased rates of infection and why, after being infected, such patients appear to have poorer outcomes.
-Given the limitations of the PHE review, work was especially called for on the socio-economic, occupational, cultural and structural factors (racism, discrimination, stigma) influencing COVID-19 outcomes in BAME groups within and outside the health sector.
+Stakeholders made numerous recommendations for further research to understand the impact of COVID-19 on BAME communities, the extent to which this is due to increased rates of infection and why, after being infected, such patients appear to have poorer outcomes.
+Given the limitations of the PHE review, work was especially called for on the socio-economic, occupational, cultural and structural factors (racism, discrimination, stigma) influencing COVID-19 outcomes in BAME communities within and outside the health sector.
 There was a consistent ask for all research on this issue to be done in partnership with communities, ideally embedding community participatory research principles and integrating mental and physical health.
-Further consideration needs to be given to factors such as diet, vitamin D and housing.
-Guidance currently recommends that individuals with limited sunlight exposure take a daily supplement of vitamin D. Learning from the experiences in other countries was thought to be essential in helping to understand why BAME groups in England were disproportionately affected.
-There is also a need for further research on the economic impacts of COVID-19 on BAME groups, which will likely be very long term and severe, with lasting health and wellbeing impacts.
+Questions remain on the role of factors such as diet, housing, vitamin D deficiency although current guidance recommends taking daily supplementation.
+Learning from the experiences in other countries was thought to be essential in helping to understand why BAME communities in England were disproportionately affected.
+There is also a need for further research on the economic impacts of COVID-19 on BAME communities, which will likely be very long term and severe, with lasting health and wellbeing impacts.
 There was a clear ask for improved data collection on ethnicity, occupation and faith in all routine clinical data and death certification.

-The report sets out a number of stakeholder requests for action across the following domains.

-Research and data: to deepen our understanding of the wider socio-economic determinants, improve data recording of faith and ethnicity and greater use of community participatory research.

-Policy: ensuring long term sustainable change, establish cross government infrastructure to drive change, address occupational risk and act to mitigate the impact of race crime.

-Communications: work with community leaders to enhance the depth of reach into BAME communities ensuring guidance and media is culturally appropriate and available in different languages use different approaches to mitigate fears and encourage improved uptake of vital prevention services.

-Anchor institutions: scale up prevention services in a targeted and timely way, develop strategies to rebuild trust with health and care services, co-produce solutions with BAME groups and faith leaders, provide safeguards to mitigate risks for all front-line workers.
+The report sets out a number of stakeholder requests for action across the following domains; Research and data to deepen our understanding of the wider socio-economic determinants, improve data recording of faith and ethnicity and greater use of community participatory research.
+Policy, ensuring long term sustainable change, establish cross government infrastructure to drive change, address occupational risk and act to mitigate the impact of race crime.
+Communications; work with community leaders to enhance the depth of reach into BAME communities ensuring guidance and media is culturally appropriate and available in different languages use different approaches to mitigate fears and encourage improved uptake of vital prevention services.
+Anchor institutions; scale up prevention services in a targeted and timely way, develop strategies to rebuild trust with health and care services, co-produce solutions with BAME community and faith leaders, provide safeguards to mitigate risks for all front-line workers.